ChrisYef/Y-LAB/README.md

 #### Setting Up a Conda Environment

-1.Create a new Conda environment by typing:
+1. Create a new Conda environment by typing:
 ```sh
 # in the Anaconda Prompt, where [env_name] is the name of the specified environment
 conda create -n [env_name] python=3.5